billhails/PyScheme/README.md

 In order to get this running on my laptop after pushing to GitHub from my home computer I did the following:

-1. Use PyCharm to create self new project called PyScheme.
+1. Use PyCharm to create a new project called PyScheme.
 1. go to your pycharm projects root directory:
    * `cd ~/PycharmProjects`
-1. clone this repository to self temporary location alongside (not in) the PyScheme project:
+1. clone this repository to a temporary location alongside (not in) the PyScheme project:
    * `git clone git@github.com:billhails/PyScheme.git pyscheme-tmp`
 1. Copy everything from that temp location into the PyScheme directory (note the trailing slashes):
    * `cp -R pyscheme-tmp/ PyScheme/`